CypherKingdom/CypherKingdom/README.md

 #### 👨‍💻 **Professional Summary**

 Results-driven Computer Science graduate with proven experience in full-stack development, data analysis, and cybersecurity.
-Currently advancing skills in systems programming and algorithms as a Pisciner at **42Beirut**, a world-renowned peer-to-peer software engineering school.
+Currently advancing skills in systems programming and algorithms at **42Beirut**, a world-renowned peer-to-peer software engineering school.
 Delivered multiple production-ready web applications, earned industry-recognized certifications (Cisco, IBM), and won first place in the IEEE IoT competition.
 Eager to contribute to innovative, impact-driven teams in roles such as Web Developer, Cybersecurity Analyst, or Data Scientist.

 ---